northamerican/js-map-accessor/README.md

 ###Map accessor call

-Call map function on nested properties in an array
+Call map function on nested properties in an array:
 ```js
 let arr = [
     { a: [{ b: 10 }, { b: 15 }] },